Tear-drop/Tear-drop/README.md

-my favorite thing to do in my free time is probably to play games, like pony town or r*blox, i also like to play the cult of the lamb and deltarune. i also like drawing yes drawing is also one of my favorite things. i like animating too but i havent done it in a while im pretty burnt out from it . im a listener but im also really loud when it comes to my interests, im pretty sensitive ontop of that. i have a typing quirk but i dont use it when im typing things like this
+my favorite thing to do in my free time is probably to play games, like pony town or r*blox, i also like to play the cult of the lamb and deltarune. i also like drawing. i like animating too . im a listener but im also really loud when it comes to my interests, im pretty sensitive ontop of that. i used to have a typing quirk, now im not cool :(

 ![Screenshot 2026-02-05 144914](https://github.com/user-attachments/assets/2cb595a8-6c5b-4069-8b84-5ae1838a9bbb)